VishwaSheth03/log-distributor-demo/README.md

-# Log Distributor MVP Demo for Resolve AI (Submission by Vishwa Sheth)
+# Log Distributor MVP for Resolve AI (Submission by Vishwa Sheth)

-Hi there!
-This project is a self-contained demo of a high-throughput log pipline.
+Hi there 👋 This project is a self-contained demo of a high-throughput log pipline.
 The pipeline includes:
 * **Emitters** that generate a JSON log packet at up to 10 requests/second each.
 * A single **Distributor** that load-balances packets to **Analyzers** using *smooth weighted round-robin*,